tc39/proposal-numeric-separator/README.md

 ### Octal Literal

+While there isn't much of a benefit to use numeric separators in Octal Literal, the feature is available in

 ```js
 let x = 0o1234_5670;
 let partA = (x & 0o7777_0000) >> 12; // 3 bits per digit